predrag-viceic/kde-on-pitop/README.md

 The starting point of the installation is the image from the [Minibian](https://minibianpi.wordpress.com/) project and the result is the full blown desktop environment.
 I intend to document as much of the install process, so if interested, come back often ! :)

 The image should be burned on the sd card.
-The procedure differs depennding if you are using a sd card reader or usb adapter.
+The procedure differs depending if you are using a sd card reader or usb adapter.
 For me, it amounts to:

 `tar xzOf 2016-03-12-jessie-minibian.tar.gz | sudo dd of=/dev/mmcblk0`

 For you this may be different.
-You should never launch this command if you are not sure about the parts comming after `of=`.
-If usnure,  you will find all the needed info at [www.raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/).
+You should **never** launch this command if you are not sure about the parts coming after `of=`.
+You will find all the needed info at [www.raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/).